Fully quantum inflation: quantum marginal problem constraints in the service of causal inference

 \section{Introduction}

-By providing a method for formalizing intuitive or explicit cause-effect relationships between variables, causal modelling has become an effective tool for inference and accordingly constitutes an active subfield of statistics and machine learning~\cite{peters2017elements}.
+By providing a method for formalizing intuitive or explicit cause-effect relationships between variables, causal modelling has become an active subfield of statistics and machine learning~\cite{peters2017elements}.
 More recently, notions of causality have begun to play an instructive role also in quantum physics.
 One of the best clues for deducing the precise manner in which quantum physics implies a departure from the principles underlying classical physics, Bell's theorem~\cite{Bell_Aspect_2004,sep-bell-theorem}, admits a distinctly causal interpretation~\cite{wood2015lesson, fritz2012beyond}.
-In the past decade, there has been much interest in the intersection of causality and quantum physics leading to a better understanding of quantum-classical gaps in an array of causal structures~\cite{fritz2016beyond}, the investigation of potential benefits for causal inference~\cite{ried2015quantum,chiribella2019quantum}, and the formalization of the notion of an intrinsically quantum causal model~\cite{Allen_17,Costa_2016,barrett2019quantum}.
+This newfound interest in the intersection of causality and quantum physics has led to a better understanding of quantum-classical gaps in an array of causal structures~\cite{fritz2016beyond}, the investigation of potential benefits for causal inference~\cite{ried2015quantum,chiribella2019quantum}, and the formalization of the notion of an intrinsically quantum causal model~\cite{Allen_17,Costa_2016,barrett2019quantum}.

 In a classical causal model~\cite{Pearl_2009,spirtes2001causation}, a causal structure is represented by a directed acyclic graph (DAG) where each node of the DAG represents a random variable and each directed edge represents a potential causal influence between these.
 The parameters of the model can be taken to be a set of conditional probability distributions, one for each variable conditioned on its causal parents in the DAG.
 A given probability distribution over the subset of observed variables is said to be {\em compatible} with the causal structure if it can be obtained from some choice of the parameters after marginalizing over the unobserved (i.e., latent) variables.
 A central problem in classical causal inference, which we term the {\em causal compatibility problem}, is deciding whether a given distribution over observed variables is compatible with a given causal structure.